van-richard/CodingNotes/notebooks/notes/basics-qmmm.md

 E_\mathrm{QM-MM} = E_\mathrm{bonded}^\mathrm{QM-MM} + _\mathrm{nonbonded}^\mathrm{QM-MM}
 $$

-**The additive scheme is the most common approach**, and we will talk about the QM/MM bonded and non bonded terms
+**The additive scheme is the most common approach**, and we will talk about the QM/MM bonded and nonbonded terms

 ## Bonded Interactions